helm/charts/stable/netsil/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Memcached chart and their default values.
+The following tables lists the configurable parameters of the Netsil chart and their default values.

 |      Parameter            |          Description            |                         Default                         |
 |---------------------------|---------------------------------|---------------------------------------------------------|